cchitsiang/awesome-stars/topics.md

 - [vegardit/prisma-generator-nestjs-dto](https://github.com/vegardit/prisma-generator-nestjs-dto) - Generates NestJS DTO classes from Prisma Schema
 - [webeetle/react-headless-hooks](https://github.com/webeetle/react-headless-hooks) - Build and design powerful components while retaining 100% control over markup and styles.
 - [Ff00ff/mammoth](https://github.com/Ff00ff/mammoth) - A type-safe Postgres query builder for TypeScript.
-- [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turborepo and Turbopack.
+- [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [thanhlmm/refi-app](https://github.com/thanhlmm/refi-app) - A tool to make interacting with Firestore less painful
 - [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) - 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2,300+ Design Tokens and powerful DSM tools, easy to build your own design system.
 Make Semi Design to Any De